re-mote-sensing/re-mote/Documentation/Archive/Hardware/Assembly of Nodes and Solar Power Unit/End Node/End_Node Setup.md

   In this project, Turbidity sensor is transceiving signals in analog form.
 Please remember to only connect the turbidity sensors Data pin to an analog pin of Arduino.

-- After you have finished connecting all the pins as discussed below, please keep in mind that you are required to switch the Rx and Tx pins of all the sensors (except temperature and turbidity sensors) in the software.
+- After you have finished connecting all the pins as discussed below, keep in mind that you are required to switch the Rx and Tx pins of all the sensors (except temperature and turbidity sensors) in the software.

 - In the software, Arduino's digital I/O pins can be assigned by using their pin numbers and Arduino Nano has 13 digital I/O pins.
 In case analog pins are needed to function as digital I/O pins, use the following numbers: